Fare Rules Guide

 Request after Search

-• Fare rules can be requested for one and only one product per request, using the productIDs query parameter.
+When standalone fare rules are requested after the Search response, they can be requested for one and only one product per request, using the productIDs query parameter.

 Request after AirPrice